Section 80EEA — closed since March 2022, still claimable on loans sanctioned before it shut

-Section 80EEA was introduced in Budget 2019 to encourage first-time home buyers, especially for affordable housing.
-It allows an additional deduction of up to ₹1,50,000 per year on interest paid on a home loan — over and above the Section 24(b) limit of ₹2,00,000.
+Section 80EEA was introduced in Budget 2019 to push first-time buyers toward affordable housing.
+It allowed an additional deduction of up to ₹1,50,000 per year on home loan interest — over and above the Section 24(b) limit of ₹2,00,000.
+It is now closed to new loans; what follows describes a loan sanctioned inside the window.

 The eligibility conditions